Dragon Undocking Planned Thursday, Crew Focuses on Space Research

-Category: Space Hits: 3The SpaceX Cargo Dragon vehicle approaches the space station on June 5, 2021.
+Category: Space Hits: 4The SpaceX Cargo Dragon vehicle approaches the space station on June 5, 2021.
 At center right, the SpaceX Crew Dragon spacecraft is also pictured docked to the Harmony module.

 SpaceX CRS-22 undocking is planned for Thursday, July 8 at 10:35 a.m.
 EDT, with NASA TV coverage scheduled to begin at 10 a.m.
 NASA and SpaceX flight control teams continue to monitor the weather and splashdown locations.
 Certain parameters like wind speeds and wave heights must be within certain limits to ensure the safety of the recovery teams, the science, and the spacecraft.
 Additional opportunities are available on July 9 and 10.
 The space freighter’s departure had been scheduled for earlier this week but was postponed due to weather conditions off the coast of Florida.